AdelMej/holbertonschool-printf/README.md

 $: Toto is 18 years old.
 ```

+### Implementation Notes
+- Initially planned to implement a hash map for format specifier handlers for faster lookups.

+- Due to project constraints disallowing sizeof, implementing a reliable hash map proved unfeasible.

+- Opted for a clean and maintainable array-based factory pattern instead, ensuring robust and clear code.
 ## ➕ Adding a New Specifier

 To extend `_printf` with a new format specifier, follow these steps: